saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_0_trust_before_intelligence_v2_3.md

 **N - Natural:** Understanding user intent in natural language.
 When Echo's agents understood only 40-60% of queries, users gave up after multiple rephrasings.
 Natural language understanding requires semantic layers that map business terminology to technical schemas.

 **P - Permitted:** Dynamic, context-aware authorization.
-Static role-based access fails in agent scenarios.
+Role-based access alone is insufficient for agent scenarios.
 Echo's HIPAA violations occurred because their system couldn't enforce "Nurse A can access Patient X's data during her shift, but not at 3 AM from home."
-Agents need attribute-based access control (ABAC) with contextual evaluation.
+Agents need attribute-based access control (ABAC) layered on RBAC to evaluate context in real-time.

 **A - Adaptive:** Continuous learning from feedback.
 Echo's quarterly reviews meant agents couldn't improve in real-time.
 When agents misunderstand queries or make errors, they must learn immediately—not wait months for manual retraining.